 We are also an active member of the EP Social Working Group, which discusses social and human rights challenges when applying the EP by member associates (currently more than 80 financial institutions).

 The United Nations plays a key role in encouraging sustainable progress.
-ING has partnered with the UN since we signed the UN Global Compact in 2006.
-We were committed to the former Millennium Development Goals and are now also supporting the current Sustainable Development Goals.
+A UN Global Compact signatory since 2006, ING has committed to supporting the Sustainable Development Goals.

 Respecting and supporting children’s rights requires business to both prevent harm as well as advocate for children’s interests.
 The Children’s Rights and Business Principles (CRBPs) were developed by UNICEF, Save the Children and the United Nations Global Compact in close cooperation with the business community and children.
 ING was the only bank involved in the consultation process and hosted the launch of the Children’s Rights & Business Principles (CRBPs) (PDF 1,104 KB) in the Netherlands.